luketpeterson/summum-types/README.md

 Yes, all abstract methods need `self` to know which variant type to use.
 You can also use a *Variant Specific Method* (keep reading...) for constructors and other places where you don't want a `self` argument.

 If you happen to need access to the whole type, you can also use `super`, which refers to the outer sum-type.
 Unfortunately, this will only work for immutable `&self` methods, because it will create borrow checker issues for `&mut self` and owned `self` methods on account of the inner type being borrowed from the outer sum-type.
+Also `super` is not available in sum-types declared as structs because the implementation is associated with the subtype struct's impl, not the sum-type's enum.

 Of course you can also implement ordinary methods on the sub-type *outside* the `summum` invocation, where these behaviors don't apply.